johnno1962/injectionforxcode/README.md

 does not automatically propagate parameters into injection's bundle project so you may need to check things such as include path and compiler/ARC using the menu item "Injection/Open Bundle Project" and editing it until it builds.

+If you find (m)any issues in the code, get in contact using the email: support (at) injectionforxcode.com

 ## Source Files/Roles: